RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 and 99% of the time you DO have a deal.
 The written parts of that deal might not come for months.
-But eventually people in business affairs cut, cull and paste those original messages into deal memos and letter agreements and proposed contract drafts that often say:
+But eventually people in business affairs cut, cull, and paste those original messages into deal memos and letter agreements and proposed contract drafts that often say:

 > These contract terms are void and unenforceable